2206-devops-batch/AlexS-project0/README.md

 - Search Bar: If the item database becomes too much, a search bar is needed.

+- Category system: categorize each item and sort them

 ## How to Install and Run the Project
 - run git clone https://github.com/2206-devops-batch/AlexS-project0 on terminal
 - Install the following packages